 Simple Shrimp and Asparagus Risotto

-- 1 Tablespoon butter
+- 4 Tablespoons butter

-- 3/4 cups arborio rice
+- 1-1/2 cups arborio rice

-- 10 jumbo shrimp, peeled & deveined
+- 16 jumbo shrimp (16/20 count), peeled and deveined

-- 1/3 cup freshly grated parmesan cheese
+- 1 cup freshly grated parmesan cheese

-- salt & pepper
+- salt and freshly cracked black pepper

 This recipe is courtesy of Iowa Girl Eats, http://iowagirleats.com.